ozdemre/RoboND-Perception/README.md

 **My Comments**
 I think this is the most exciting Nanodegree project so far.
 The possibilities are unlimited, from pick and place operations to mobile robot localization, and as I have a Intel Realsense RGBD camera to work on this project was very enlightening for me.
 I will add the repo that I work on real hardware here in the future, but here is a picture where I implemented pipeline steps up to object recognition.

+**For Future**
+I will definitely try the challenge world and advanced pick and place operations in my spare time as I will be requested to implement in a real hardware in the future.

+![alt text][image9]

 [image1]: ./readme_images/homogenous_transform.JPG